automatictester/exp/java/cryptography/readme.md

       - GCM stands for Galois Counter Mode
       - Produces tags of 128, 120, 112, 104 or 96 bits
       - Using tags below 128 bits is discouraged, because bit strenght reduction is worse than linear
+      - Resulting variant of AES-GCM with AAD but blank P is called GMAC
     - OCB:
       - Offset Codebook
       - Older, faster and more simple than GCM